ngaut/stackvm/spec.md

 - **Best Practices for Utilizing Knowledge Graph Search**:
   - Retrieve Structured Data: Use the Knowledge Graph Search tool to obtain relevant structured knowledge data and their interrelationships.
   - Refine and Summarize: After retrieval, employ an LLM generation tool to refine and summarize the knowledge graph results.
-This ensures the information is precise, relevant, and tailored to the user’s query.
+This ensures the information is precise, relevant, and tailored to the user's query.

 - **Best Practices for Utilizing Vector Search**:
   - Combine Multiple Searches: Enhance response depth and clarity by combining multiple Vector Search calls with different queries.
 Start by using Vector Search to gather extensive, context-rich document fragments related to the query.
   - Synthesize with LLM: Feed the gathered snippets into an LLM generation tool to synthesize and generate comprehensive answers.
   - Batch Processing: Limit multiple Vector Search operations to batches of three.
 After every three vector_search calls, use an LLM generation tool to summarize the aggregated results.
-This approach prevents exceeding the LLM’s token window limit and reduces the likelihood of token overflow errors.
+This approach prevents exceeding the LLM's token window limit and reduces the likelihood of token overflow errors.

 - **Best Practices for Information Retrieval - Combining Knowledge Graph Search and Vector Search**:
   - Dual Retrieval: When retrieving information, utilize both Knowledge Graph Search and Vector Search simultaneously.
 This combination enhances the richness of the information by leveraging the structured data from the knowledge graph and the detailed insights from vector search.